Cultural impact of Shakira: In the Middle East and North Africa

-Due to her popularity in the Arab World, Shakira is noted to have directly impacted Middle Eastern and North African popular culture.
+Due to her popularity in the Arab world, Shakira is noted to have directly impacted Middle Eastern and North African popular culture.
 The book titled "The Cambridge Companion to Modern Arab Culture" by Dwight Reynolds (PhD), Professor of Arabic Language & Literature, by the Cambridge University Press, not only credits Shakira with introducing Middle Eastern rhythms and belly-dancing to the pop culture in the Americas and Europe but also points out the artist's impact on the Arab pop culture.
 The book names Lebanese singers Myriam Fares, and Nawal El Zoghbi to have echoed Shakira's sound and looks in the Middle East.
-Similarly, a publication titled Popular Culture in the Arab World: Arts, Politics, and the Media published by American University in Cairo Press further asserts Shakira's impact on popular culture in the Arab World.
+Similarly, a publication titled Popular Culture in the Arab World: Arts, Politics, and the Media published by American University in Cairo Press further asserts Shakira's impact on popular culture in the Arab world.
 Author Andrew Hammond credits the Colombian artist for impacting and shifting the images of Arab pop stars such as Moroccan Samira Said and Lebanese Nawal Al Zoghbi.
 Asserting the impact he writes, "[they] have shifted their image and sound in an attempt to follow in her (Shakira's) footsteps".

 In India

 Shakira's multicultural approach of including ethnic dances in her music has allowed her to be a household name in India.
-Tons of Indian artists have shown aspiration to follow the Colombian performer's steps in hip-shaking.
+Many Indian artists have shown aspiration to follow the Colombian performer's steps in hip-shaking.
 Many claim that Shakira has popularized belly-dancing in India in the early 2000s.
 The country and the subcontinent have multiple songs and movies revolving around Shakira.
 Some of Shakira's biggest hits are remade and translated and used in movies, one example could be Indian composer Anand Raj Anand's remake of the song "Ojos Así" to "Yeh Pyaar Hai" for a Bollywood movie.
+On 25 March 2007, Shakira finally performed for Indian fans in Mumbai, Maharashtra, at the MMRDA Grounds as a stop during her world tour.